Estimate Your International Shipping Cost For The Best Way To Ship

 You want to be decisive when hammering a deal.
 But how can you tell which is the better deal, a lower price on EXW (Ex-Works) incoterm (where you are paying all of the freight costs) or a higher price on FOB (Free On Board)?
 This is where the international shipping cost estimator comes in handy.

-Simply add in the shipment details as a door to door shipment to find out the freight cost for EXW, and a port to door freight rate for FOB Shipping.
+Simply add in the shipment details to the international shipping cost calculator as a door-to-door shipment to find out the freight cost for EXW, and a port-to-door freight rate for FOB Shipping.
 Add these freight costs to the respective buy prices.
-You’ve just worked out landed cost and which deal is best for you.
+You’ve just worked out the landed cost and which deal is best for you.
 Easy!

 By 2020, imports from China accounted for around 15% of total global trade.
 Shipping from China by ocean typically takes at least 30-40 days door to door, so taking this long lead time into account is vital when booking shipments and estimating the total landed cost.
 When shipping from China, it’s also important to consider the cost of customs and duties, port congestion, delays, and other conditions that can affect the timing and landed cost of shipping.